 The northern lights are one of a few different types of astronomical phenomena called polar lights.
 Also known as aurora borealis, the bright lights of the aurora are actually collisions between electrically charged particles from the sun entering the atmosphere of the earth.

-Because the phenomena occurs near the magnetic poles, one of the best places to watch the lights is over the northern coast of Norway.
+Because the phenomena occur near the magnetic poles, one of the best places to watch the lights is over the northern coast of Norway.
 However, understandably there is a lot of confusion surrounding how best to set off in search of the northern lights in Norway.
+Talking about magnetic poles, I have often wondered about weird scientific questions.
+Not to forget that my friends are also like that.
+I say that because one of my friends once asked me, “can Earth’s magnetic poles flip?”
+I do not remember if I gave him an answer but I surely remember taking inspiration from him for asking such weird questions.

-So, let us discover 3 important things to keep in mind before booking a trip to Norway to see the northern lights.
+Any, enough of the weird stuff, let us now discover 3 important things to keep in mind before booking a trip to Norway to see the northern lights.

 Always Travel During the Best Time of Year to See the Northern Lights